End-to-End Virtual Screening Campaign Guide

 - The screened set collapses into a single dense region after filtering — likely because a narrow binding energy range was used; consider relaxing the threshold.

 After all computational filters have been applied, you will typically have 100–500 compounds that pass potency and quality thresholds.
-Final selection to the experimental batch size (typically 50–100) requires balancing hit quality with chemical diversity.
+Final selection to the experimental batch size (typically 50–100) requires balancing hit quality with chemical diversity.9.1 Seed Set Definition

 - Extract the top 10 compounds by lowest binding energy (most negative Best Affinity).